NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/ROSMED/README.md

 # Background and References
 - Frank T, Krieger A, Leonard S, Patel NA, Tokuda J. ROS-IGTL-Bridge: an open network interface for image-guided therapy using the ROS environment.
 Int J Comput Assist Radiol Surg.
 2017 Aug;12(8):1451-1460. doi: 10.1007/s11548-017-1618-1.
 Epub 2017 May 31.
 PMID: 28567563; [PMCID: PMC5543207](https://www-ncbi-nlm-nih-gov.ezp-prod1.hul.harvard.edu/pmc/articles/PMC5543207/).
 <!-- If you developed any software, include link to the source code repository.
 If possible, also add links to sample data, and to any relevant publications. -->

+# Acknowledgement
+This work is supported by NIH R01EB020667 (MPI: Tokuda, Krieger, Fuge, Leonard).